Takeoka Auto Craft: Products

-The first model Abbey (ア ビ ー, Abī) was 215 cm long and weighed about 145 kg.
+Takeoka's first model, the Abbey (ア ビ ー, Abī), was 215 cm long and weighed about 145 kg.
 A 49 cc engine drove the vehicles.
-Up to 1997 about 1500 of them were sold.
-The current series, the Abbey Carrot, uses the water-cooled four-cylinder engine of the Yamaha CE50 scooter with a displacement of 50 cm³, weighs 160 kg and reaches 60 km/h.
+Until 1997, about 1,500 Abbeys were sold.
+The current series, the Abbey Carrot, uses a water-cooled four-cylinder engine sourced from the Yamaha CE50 scooter, featuring a displacement of 50 cm³, weighing 160 kg, and has a top speed of 60 km/h.

-Lala (ララ) is a one-seater electric minicar (motorized four-wheeled bicycle) with the same features as a mini-car, launched in 2016.Vehicles manufactured by China's Jiayuan Automobile are imported, modified independently, and sold.
+The Lala (ララ) is a one-seater electric minicar (motorized four-wheeled bicycle) that contains the same features as a typical mini-car, launched in 2016.
+Vehicles manufactured by China's Jiayuan Automobile are imported, modified independently, and sold.